How to say goodbye in French

 see you soon

-“Adieu” means goodbye but it has a rather serious connotation as it implies “goodbye forever”.
+Adieu means goodbye but it has a rather serious connotation as it implies “goodbye forever”.
 It’s used most often when somebody passes away.
-Adieu” is almost never used as a way to say goodbye conversational French.
+Adieu is rarely used in conversational French.

 adieu